 Effects of Sea Level Rise on Modeled Storm Surge and Current Speeds in New Hampshire Estuaries

-Thomas Charles Lippmann, University of New Hampshire, Department of Earth Sciences, Durham, United States, Anna Simpson, Oregon State University, Corvallis, OR, United States, Salme Cook, University of New Hampshire, Durham, NH, United States and Paul H Kirshen, University of Massachusetts Boston, School for the Environment, Boston, MA, United States
+Thomas Charles Lippmann, University of New Hampshire, Department of Earth Sciences and Center for Ocean Engineering, Durham, United States, Anna Simpson, Oregon State University, Corvallis, OR, United States, Dr. Salme Cook, PhD, University of New Hampshire, Durham, NH, United States and Paul H Kirshen, University of Massachusetts Boston, School for the Environment, Boston, MA, United States

 Abstract: